 Baku’s cooperation with the West has challenged its dealings with Tehran.
 In particular, Iran distrusts Azerbaijan’s increasingly close relationship with Israel.
 In February 2012, Azerbaijan agreed to purchase $1.6 billion of sophisticated weapons from Israel, the single largest arms purchase in Azerbaijani history.
-Reports surfaced that Azerbaijan would allow Israel to use its air bases to attack Iran’s nuclear Iran recalled its ambassador from Baku, citing religious insult.
+Reports surfaced that Azerbaijan would allow Israel to use its air bases to attack Iran’s nuclear facilities, an allegation Azerbaijan denied.
+In May 2012, Iran recalled its ambassador from Baku, citing religious insult.
 And in April 2013, Azerbaijan’s foreign minister, Elmar Mammadyarov, visited Israel, sparking a new wave of tensions.